ayaanhossain/ShareDB/README.md

 ```
 `ShareDB` methods either return data/result up on appropriate query, or a `self` object is returned to facilitate method chaining.
 Terminal methods `.close()` and `.drop()` return a boolean indicating success.

-Please checkout example scripts inside the `/examples/` directory for toy applications using `ShareDB`.
-Running the example scripts might require installation of additional libraries, as described inside the scripts.
+Please checkout the `/examples/` directory for a complete example of using `ShareDB`.
 Please checkout the [API.md](./docs/API.md) file for API details.

 ### Installation
 One-shot **installation/upgrade** of `ShareDB` from **PyPI**